In its Mad Men-era heyday, a Cadillac was the ultimate, the most, over-the-top… and not the least bit shy about it. Big fins — and big V8s.

 So do enough other people to keep Cadillac in the black.

-On the other hand, it is The King.
-Nothing in the segment rivals it for power/performance — or testosterone overflow.
+Nothing else rivals the Escalade for power/performance — or testosterone overflow.
 Who needs Viagra when all you need to do is stand near one of these things?

 THE BOTTOM LINE